9/23/11

 I hate bossy people.
 Don't should on me and I won't should on you.

 This is Valentine's Day and National Condoms Day.
-Melinda's Valentine present was a Tower of London toffee tin and a little heart shaped box of chocolates, both of which I mailed to her.
+Melinda's Valentine present was a Tower of London toffee tin and a little heart shaped box of chocolates, both of which I mailed During Mother's last illness I was forced to spend most of my time serving her needs.
+The rest of my time was spent reading many, many, many books.

 The Central Library has a new phone number.
 My hearing is better in my right ear than my left, and for some reason I can hear TV40 better than TV22.
 There was an ad on WFCR this morning for The Republican.
 Timothy T. Collins is the president of the Springfield Education Association.
 Joe Velez arranged the Community Music School of Springfield's production of "Peter and the Wolf."